ibbatta/frontend-modern-boilerplate/README.md

 #### Auto correction on save

 I have chose to use [js-beautify](https://github.com/beautify-web/js-beautify).
 Despite of his name it works as a beautifier also for HTML and CSS.
 Every editor has a plugin that implement it, es.
-[Sublime](https://github.com/victorporof/Sublime-HTMLPrettify), [Atom](https://atom.io/packages/atom-beautify) or [Visual studio](https://www.visualstudio.com/it/?rr=https%3A%2F%2Fwww.google.it%2F).
+[Sublime](https://github.com/victorporof/Sublime-HTMLPrettify), [Atom](https://atom.io/packages/atom-beautify), [Visual Code] (https://code.visualstudio.com/) or [Visual studio](https://www.visualstudio.com/it/?rr=https%3A%2F%2Fwww.google.it%2F).
 The setup for js-beautify is controlled within a `.jsbeautifyrc` file that have to be included in the root directory of the project (.hbs are not completely supported yet).

 #### Eslint